 The primary Race Committee Signal Boat shall be a pontoon boat with fixed structures for hosting and displaying the appropriate signal flags.
 Support boats shall consist of one or more smaller power boats that are marked with the VISA lettering on the hulls.

 In cases of mixed classes, the event will be scored on a "time on time" basis where each boat shall be assigned a Performance Handicap Racing Fleet (PHRF) or Portsmouth Yardstick (D-PN) handicap as published by US Sailing.
 This handicap will be used in an appropriate formula as determined by the Race Committee to adjust the actual finishing time of each boat.

 The scoring shall be conducted on low point system where each boat receives a point equal to their respective finishing order.

-Awards will be presented to the first and second place finishers at the year end event.
+Awards will be given to the first and second place finishers for the regatta.

 All competitors shall be responsible for obtaining their own property and liability insurance in such amounts and types as they deem appropriate.
 VISA does not provide any insurance for competitors NOR DOES IT ACCEPT ANY LIABILITY OR RESPONSIBILITY FOR DAMAGES TO PERSON OR PROPERTY.

 In the event of an emergency at any point during the event, competitors may radio call the Race Committee on VHF radio channel 78A, channel 16, or telephone any of the local Emergency contacts.